 The 2019-20 school year proved to be nothing short of extraordinary due to a worldwide pandemic that caused all schools across the state to implement remote learning plans.
-Mr. Fecher and the CASB Network leadership team worked tirelessly with teachers and staff to create structures to ensure that the needs of families and scholars were met physically, mentally, emotionally, and academically.
+Ms. Starks worked tirelessly with her leadership team, teachers, and staff to create structures to ensure that needs of families and scholars were met physically, mentally, emotionally, and academically.